vietlq/vietlq.github.io/content/post/fix-wifi-for-ubuntu-on-microsoft-surface.md

 ## Random wifi drops

-There are some pains using Ubuntu on laptops, especially on Microsft Surface laptop.
+There are some pains using Ubuntu on laptops, especially on Microsoft Surface laptop.
 Wifi settings are not perfect and there are random drops of wifi after 10-15 mins.
 I did searching and found that one has to do at least 2 things:

 * Prevent MAC address randomisation by default (that reduces security)